-Climate change till the end of the century (i.e. changes in monthly temperatures and aridity) is reflected in changes of the fraction modifying factor (fmf) and the probabilities of shifts in vegetation zone and land use with secondary effects via plant type composition, decomposability, and proportion of C input going directly to the slow pool.
+Climate change until the end of the century (i.e. changes in monthly temperatures and aridity) is reflected in changes of the fmf and the probabilities of shifts in vegetation zone and land use with secondary effects via plant type composition, decomposability, and proportion of C input going directly to the slow pool.
 In general, the differences in fmf between reference and target conditions were small (Fig. 3b).
-Strong increases were confined mostly to relatively arid tropical regions, where increases in winter precipitation were strong.
+Strong increases were confined mostly to relatively arid tropical regions where increases in winter precipitation were strong.

-- Increases in the depth of the active layer of permafrost were < 20 cm in most locations.
+Increases in the depth of the active layer of permafrost were < 20 cm in most locations.
 Increased thawing depth of 20-30 cm was projected only for the central Asian mountain ranges.
-Although permafrost soils were projected to thaw deeper, not all thawing regions were exposed to decomposition of more organic matter because the C was protected by high CEC. - Decomposability of litter varied between around 0.3 and 0.6 relative units, but changes in decomposability between reference and target conditions were comparatively small (Supplement 4, Fig. S4.1).
-In the limited NPP scenario the low increase of NPP had little effect on the plant type distribution so that changes of decomposability were within ±0.05 units.
-In the enhanced NPP scenario plant type distributions - 15 shifted more strongly so that changes of decomposability ranged between -0.2 and +0.1 units.
+Although permafrost soils were projected to thaw deeper, not all thawing regions were exposed to decomposition of more organic matter because C, at least in mineral soils, was stabilized by CEC.

+Decomposability of litter varied between around 0.3 and 0.6 relative units, but changes in decomposability between reference and target conditions were comparatively small (Supplement 4, Fig. S4.1).
+In the limited NPP scenario, the low increase of NPP had little effect on the plant type distribution so that changes of decomposability were within $\pm 0.05$ units.
+In the enhanced NPP scenario, plant type distributions shifted more strongly so that changes of decomposability ranged between -0.2 and +0.1 units.
 The greatest decreases (causing higher SOC stocks) occurred in tundra where the proportion of woody plants was projected to increase by external models.
-The greatest increases of decomposability occurred (1) in the southern boreal forest where deciduous trees replaced evergreen trees and (2) in those parts of the tropical - 20 forests with a high probability that pristine forest is converted to cropland or perennial plantations.
+The greatest increases of decomposability occurred (1) in the southern boreal forest where deciduous trees replaced evergreen trees and (2) in those parts of the tropical forests with a high probability that pristine forest would be converted to cropland or perennial plantations.